Nisre Zouzoua: High school career

 Zouzoua grew up in Brockton, Massachusetts and played three seasons at Brockton High School.
 He transferred to Boston Trinity Academy and played two seasons.
 Zouzoua was not highly recruited, rated a one-star prospect, and committed to Bryant.

 College career

 Zouzoua began his college career for Bryant, scoring 16 points in his debut versus Duke.
 He averaged 12.8 points per game as a freshman.
 As a sophomore, he averaged 20.3 points, 4.2 rebounds, 1.5 assists and 1.5 steals per game.
 Following the season, Zouzoua transferred to Nevada.
 He played sparingly as a junior, averaging 1.4 points and 1.0 rebounds per game.
 Zouzoua entered the transfer portal following the season, but ultimately returned to Nevada.
 In his senior year with Nevada, he averaged 9.8 points coming off the bench and was named Mountain West Conference Sixth Man of the Year.

 Professional career

 In October 2020, Zouzoua started his professional career with Dax Gamarde in the French NM1, the third level.
 He averaged 19 points per game in his rookie season.

+In October 2023, Zouzoua played for Guinean team SLAC in the Road to BAL.
+In three games, he averaged a team-leading 21.7 points.

+In September 2024, he signed with the ABC Fighters for the Road to BAL 2025.

+Zouzoua joined FUS Rabat in the 2024–25 season.